Websites have one (and only one) purpose: Engagement.

 And finally …

-Here's what the 7 step framework looks like when all the extra bits are added ...Continue to page three …
+Here's what the 7 step framework looks like when all the extra bits are added ...Continue to page two …

 You will waste almost no time figuring out how to “begin” your next website redesign.